 Oh how I love the Italians and oh how I loathe their bureaucracy, but the sad fact is that you can rarely have one without the other.

-I bought my Firenze Card online, as many people do.
+I bought my card online, as many people do.
 However, I didn’t have easy access to a printer so turned up voucherless.
 (There are several points around the city where you can collect your card, I made my attempt at the tourist information of the Palazzo Vecchio).
 The result: the customer service lady’s head spun several times before nearly falling off.
 She couldn’t fathom what to do with my voucherless request.

 Fortunately (?!), she managed to keep her head attached to her body with the motivation of scolding me, “How am I supposed to process this without a voucher?!”
 To which I replied, unhelpfully, “How am I supposed to print this without a printer.”
 Stale Mate.

 To my relief, her colleague stepped in with an eye roll (at his inflexible co-worker, not me!) and suggested ever so patiently that she check the system.
 A begrudging sigh later, I was given the card.

 The most frustrating part is that you can buy the Firenze Card around the city without the bureaucracy and if I could do it again, I’d turn up, swipe my plastic or hand over euros and walk away, card in hand.

 Update June 2015: Although no surly staff was encountered on this trip, my brother and his partner had a bit of a wait before they could buy their tickets.
 They arrived at opening time (after 9am) but were asked to come back.
 After a coffee and a bit more of a wait at the counter, they eventually got their cards…closer to 10 a.m.
 I’m not sure if there’s any solution other than a bag of patience and revelling in the fact that you won’t have to queue or wait once you get the card.